 It seems easier than ever to find a way to get around town now that peer-to-peer car rental services and rideshare apps are available all over the US.
 Getaround is a peer-to-peer car rental service that’s quickly launching service in more cities, and it’s gearing up to be a big competitor in the app-based transportation world.

-Getaround has two big features that set it apart from competitors: You can rent cars by the hour, and you can get into every Getaround car using the Getaround app.
+Getaround has three features that set it apart: You can rent cars by the hour, you can get into every Getaround car using the Getaround app, and the minimum age to rent is 19.
 Most other peer-to-peer services don’t offer hourly rentals, and with most other services you have to arrange to meet the car owner to pick up the keys.

 What is the Getaround experience like for the average renter?
 Getaround offered me a promo code to give the service a try at a discount, and I rented a Getaround car in Los Angeles to see how the service works.
 I also researched the ins and outs of the service and wrote a guide covering everything a renter might want to know: How to rent a Getaround car, how much it costs, how insurance works, and how Getaround compares to other car rental services.